Ephraim-usc/glike/README.md

 Core functionality

-    logp = glike.glike_trees(trees, demo)
+    logp = glike.glike_trees(trees, demo, samples)

 Where `trees` is any enumerable that contains `tskit` genealogical trees.
-And `demo` is the hypothesized Demography created manually or from provided models in `models.py`.
+`demo` is the hypothesized Demography created manually or from provided models in `models.py`.
+`samples` is the dict that contains sample:population pairs, which specifies which sample is collected from which population.
-It returns the probability that such genealogical trees are generated under hypothesized demography.
+This function returns the probability that such genealogical trees are generated under hypothesized demography.

 Demography customization